yesarpit/yesarpit.github.io/docs/JS Basics/Dom & Bom.md

 Anyways this entire thing is about JS , so lets give a min to essentials when running JS in browser i.e DOM & BOM

-Reading them is not neccessary but it will help , just saying :man_shrugging:
+Reading them is not necessary but it will help , just saying :man_shrugging:

 ### DOM Document object model

 **DOM = Window.document**
-so wherenever we do document.querySelector etc, we call DOM , so DOM is
+so whenever we do document.querySelector etc, we call DOM , so DOM is

 ![DOM](https://i.ibb.co/FXmtdBk/image.png)